Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

     - Array of hashes
     - A list of phrases that apply to the child of a Menu node.
 Can only be used when speech recognition is enabled.
 Allows the caller to respond verbally with one of the configured phrases instead of making a keypress.
 For example, the first child of a Menu node may have a value of [{"phrase": "sales"}, {"phrase": "support"}] for "asr_phrases", where the caller may say "sales" or "support" to select the Menu option instead of pressing 1.

+  * - behave_like_ring_group
+    - Boolean
+    - When enabled, the given node will behave like a RingGroup node and additional settings may become available.
+See the "Node Parameters and Usage" and "Node Details" tables for more details.

+  * - call_acceptance
+    - Boolean
+    - When enabled, the agent / call recipient must press 1 on their keypad to accept the call or can press 2 to decline.
+If speech recognition is also enabled, the agent can also say 'yes' to accept or 'no' to decline the call.
+This is only available for RingGroup nodes or nodes that have the behave_like_ring_group setting enabled.

   * - caller_response_custom_data_partner_name
     - String
     - The partner name of the custom data field that will be used to save the caller's response to the NumberQuestion prompt.